 As you might suspect, Poland has a whole series of customs and traditions surrounding Easter, which range from pious to playful, to downright pagan.

-As a deeply Catholic country, Poland takes its Easter (Wielkanoc) celebrations very seriously.
+As a deeply Catholic country, Poland takes its Easter ('Wielkanoc') celebrations very seriously.
 In fact, this is arguably the most important holiday of the year for devout Poles, but also an important time to spend with family for all Poles, regardless of their religious views.
-As such, you can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday to Easter Sunday (March 30 - April 1, 2018); shops are typically closed on Easter Sunday and Monday (April 1-2, 2018), which are official holidays.
+As such, you can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday to Easter Sunday (April 10-12, 2020); shops are typically closed on Easter Sunday and Monday (April 12-13, 2020), which are official holidays.

-Poland’s Easter festivities officially kick off with Palm Sunday (March 25) - so named for the palm branches laid on the ground before Jesus on his entrance into Jerusalem.
-As the Polish climate isn’t particularly conducive to palm trees, Catholic Poles invented their own ‘palms’ - essentially elaborately handwoven wands made from a variety of dried flowers and plants.
+Denoting the beginning of the Easter holiday season you'll see traditional handmade ‘palms’ for sale on Kraków’s market square, particularly during the annual Easter Fair (March 29-April 8, 2020) in the days before Palm Sunday (April 5, 2020) - the Catholic holiday so named for the palm branches laid on the ground before Jesus on his entrance into Jerusalem.
+As the Polish climate isn’t particularly conducive to palm trees, Polish Catholics invented their own ‘palms’ - essentially elaborately handwoven wands made from a variety of dried flowers and plants.
 Rather than trample them however, Poles take their palms to church on Palm Sunday, in order to have them blessed before they decorate the home for the season.

 If you are in Małopolska on Palm Sunday, consider a trip out to the village of Lipnica Murowana, 30km east of Kraków, where an annual palm competition keeps the folk tradition of making these decorations alive and well.
 Each year some 15,000 people gather in the tiny town to enjoy the festival atmosphere, see palms that reach heights of over 30m, and have their own palms blessed in a morning mass service on Lipnica’s market square.
 [Another reason to make the trip to Lipnica is the UNESCO-listed St. Leonard’s Church - one of Małopolska’s oldest and most beautiful wooden churches.]

-Easter Monday is also an official day off, and seemingly every family in town heads to the Emaus fair in Salwator, a traditional which has been going on for centuries.
-Then, once most people are safely back at work on Tuesday, the pagan pageantry of the Rękawka Festival unfolds around Krakus Mound with swords clashing and fires blazing.
+Easter Monday is also an official day off, and seemingly every family in town heads to the Emaus fair in Salwator, a tradition which dates back centuries.
+Then, once most Catholics are safely back at work on Tuesday (April 14, 2020), the pagan pageantry of the Rękawka Festival unfolds around Krakus Mound with swords clashing and fires blazing.
 Happy Easter!